JonasBeddrich/DOFPDE_reproducability/README.md

-# A kernel compression method for distributed-order partial differential equations
+# A kernel compression method for distributed-order fractional partial differential equations

 This repository is the code base of the manuscript:
-A kernel compression method for distributed-order partial differential equations by Beddrich and Wohlmuth (2025) available [here, reference will be updated](https://arxiv.org/abs/2508.13631).
+A kernel compression method for distributed-order fractional partial differential equations by Beddrich and Wohlmuth (2025) available [here, reference will be updated](https://arxiv.org/abs/2508.13631).

 ## Project dependencies